 Since we want to ensure our goats go to excellent homes where they will be loved and well cared for over the long term, it's helpful if you can tell us a little about your family, your property, your fencing and goat housing, any previous experience raising pets or livestock, and anything else you think is relevant and will help us make a good match for you.

 Keep in mind that goats are herd animals and they need to have at least one other caprine companion or they will be very unhappy.
-For this reason, we will only sell in pairs, unless you have one or more goats already.
+For this reason, we will only sell in pairs at a minimum, unless you have one or more goats already.

 All our kids are